spockbots/city/docs-source/source/edu/lessons.rst

         def still(self):
             """
-            waits till the motors are no longer turning.
+            waits until the motors are no longer turning.
             """
             # Implement a function that tells if the robot is still, you can use
-            #the motor angle or the gyro sensor
+            # the motor angle or the gyro sensor

             PRINT("Still Stop")